b24046053-debug/sql-python-projects/Chicago_SQL_Pandas_Case/README.md

 - Integrated Chicago school data, crime data, and socioeconomic datasets using SQL and Python (pandas+SQLite)
 - Performed multi-table analysis with JOIN, GROUP BY, and subqueries
-- Practiced data loading, aggregation, and exploratory querying in Jupyter notebook
+- Determined most crime-prone community areas and corresponding hardship index